 A padel court is different.
 There are three separate components that have to come together on the same job site at the same time, and each one comes from a different source.

 First, you need the court system itself.
-The structural steel frame, tempered glass wall panels, steel mesh enclosure, net, and turf surface all come from a padel court manufacturer.
+The structural steel frame, tempered glass wall panels, and steel mesh enclosure all come from a padel court manufacturer.
 In 2026, there are a handful of US-based manufacturers and many more international ones, primarily from Spain and Latin America, where the industry has decades of history.
 That system gets manufactured in a factory and shipped to your site.
+There are separate companies that also make the nets and turf material.

-Second, you need a local concrete crew to prepare your foundation before any court components arrive.
-The slab needs to be engineered correctly for drainage, sub-base, and structural load.
+Second, for new courts you need a local concrete crew to pour your foundation before any court components arrive.
+The slab needs to be engineered correctly for drainage and the structural load of the court itself.
 If the foundation is off, everything built on top of it will have problems.

 This three-party supply chain is the main reason padel construction in the US has been complicated.
 We built US Padel Court Builders specifically to manage all three, because no one else was doing that from the US side.